×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Port Elizabeth, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large family home.
 Next, you should research the different neighborhoods in Port Elizabeth to find one that suits your lifestyle and preferences.
 Some popular areas include Summerstrand, Walmer, and Mill Park.
 Consider factors such as proximity to work or school, safety, and the availability of amenities such as shops, restaurants, and parks.
 Once you've identified your preferred areas, you can start your property search.
 There are several online platforms where you can find listings for rental and sale properties in Port Elizabeth.
 Websites like Property24, Private Property, and Gumtree are popular options.
 These sites allow you to filter your search based on location, property type, price range, and other features.
 You can also engage the services of a real estate agent.
 They can provide valuable local knowledge, help you navigate the property market, and negotiate with landlords or sellers on your behalf.
 Once you've found a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property, check its condition, and ask any questions.
 If you're satisfied with the property, you can proceed to negotiate the terms of the lease or purchase.
 Make sure to read any contracts thoroughly before signing.
-Finally, once the paperwork is complete, you can move into your new home in Port Elizabeth," said one person in Port Elizabeth.
+Finally, once the paperwork is complete, you can move into your new home in Port Elizabeth," said one expat in Port Elizabeth.

 What do people appreciate most about the culture in Port Elizabeth?